 During the Undergraduate Teaching Assessment held by the state in 1999, SCUT was rated as the Excellent Level, which was among the first universities in the country to win such an honor.
 In the same year, authorized by the State Ministry of Technology and the State Ministry of Education, a national university science park was established.

 After over 60 years of development, SCUT has become a multi-disciplinary university, merging science, engineering, business management, arts and social science, medicine and other disciplines into one integration.
 Since its founding, it has educated over 350,000 graduates at all levels.
-Large numbers of SCUT alumni have made major contributions to the country and the world, especially in fields of economy, technology, management and education.
+Large numbers of SCUT alumni have made key contributions to the country and the world, especially in economy, technology, and education.

-Acting to take a more vigorous and efficient role in the process of global education, SCUT has established connections and cooperations with over 50 overseas universities.
+Determined to take a more active and efficient role in the progress of global education, SCUT has established connections and cooperations with over 50 overseas universities.
 These programs are committed to multiple forms of collaborative efforts aiming at promoting student training and scientific research.
 Currently, there are international students from more than 100 countries studying in the SCUT campuses.Most of them take courses in Chinese language and culture, natural science, engineering, and business management.

-Entering a new phase of the university’s history, the faculty will continue to take talent cultivation as the ultimate goal on its agenda.
-Considering the importance of people as the fundamental element of education, the university always sees the academy as its foundation, talents as its strength, open minds as its vitality, and culture as the energy to thrive and last.
+Entering a new phase of the university’s history, our faculty will continue to take student cultivation as the ultimate goal on the agenda.
+Considering the importance of people as the fundamental element of education, the university always sees "the academy as the foundation, talented ones as the strength, open minds as the vitality, and the culture of the university as the energy to thrive and last".
 All these efforts are building SCUT as a top-ranking university in the country and a renowned world-class institution.